 You can edit the writable properties of the USB drive in the Registry Editor.
 Be careful in editing any properties in the Registry Editor as it can severely affect your computer.

-You can check the path in the left side pane.
-Once on StorageDevicePolicies, double-click the key WriteProtect in the right side pane.
+You can check the path in the left side panel.
+Once on StorageDevicePolicies, double-click the key WriteProtect in the right-side panel.

 If you cannot find StrorageDevicePolicies, you will have to create it.
 Navigate to the following path:

-Once in Control, right-click on it.
+– Once in Control, right-click on it.
 Click New, then Key.
-Rename the key StorageDevicePolicies.
+Rename the key to StorageDevicePolicies.

-After creating the key, right click on any space in the right-hand pane.
+– After creating the key, right-click on any space in the right-hand panel.
 Click New, then DWORD (32-bit) Value.

 You could use the command prompt if the steps above did not work.
 Diskpart can be used to clean up the USB attributes.